-What you should not bring into the exam room
+What you must not bring into the exam room

 Only material listed on the question paper is allowed in the exam room.
 You must not have on you or near you any other material.
-You must not have notes, mobile phones, watches, ipods, mp3/4 players or any similar devices.
+You must not have notes, an iPod, an MP3/4 player or similar device a watch, AirPods, earphones/earbuds, smart glasses and any other smart devices.
 If you find you have any unauthorised items, you must hand them to an invigilator before the exam starts.
 Failure to do so will be reported to the exam board and will be subject to penalty and possible disqualification.